2019 WWE Wrestlemania 35: Start time, how to watch, date, match card, WWE Network and more

-WWE Wrestlemania 35 happens on Sunday, April 7 in New Jersey.
+WWE Wrestlemania 35 takes place this Sunday, April 7 in New Jersey.
 Wrestlemania 35 is the culmination of Wrestlemania season, which began in January at the Royal Rumble, and continued through Elimination Chamber and Fastlane in February and March, respectively.
+It's the "season finale" for all of WWE's storylines.
 The biggest match on the card will be Ronda Rousey vs. Charlotte Flair vs. Becky Lynch for the Raw Women's Championship.
-We'll also see WWE Champion, Daniel Bryan defend his title against fan favorite, Kofi Kingston.
+This is the first time ever that women will main event Wrestlemania.
+We'll also see WWE Champion Daniel Bryan defend his title against fan favorite Kofi Kingston.
 Check out the specific start times as well as the current match card below.

 Start times